anirvanBhaduri/takeawayApp/README.md

 not really require it.
 If I was to extend the assignment further to have further nested components etc, then redux was become essential for good maintainability.

+The frontend look has been kept very simple and aims to demonstrate the way css would be structured in a larger project.
+Usually, one would use css frameworks and build on them.
+I have decided to go for a bare bones approach for this assignment, as I aim to demostrate understanding of sass/css.

 ### Prerequisites

 You will need `npm`.